-The neutral color helps ensure that the tribal rug doesn't overpower other visual elements in the room.
+The neutral color helps ensure the tribal rug doesn't overpower other visual elements in the room.
 The result is a mix of modern and nomadic styles where both worlds complement each other.

 Traditional rugs are similar to tribal rugs because they represent a certain culture and origin.
-This type of rug usually includes Persian and Oriental elements that give it a royal and luxurious look.

-They are usually great when paired with warm wood and bronze décor.
+These hand-knotted rugs are inspired by Persian and Oriental rugs and are usually great when paired with warm wood and bronze décor.

-They're also perfect for rooms with furniture pieces that feature curved designs and soft edges.
+They're also perfect for rooms with furniture pieces with curved designs and soft edges.

 To achieve a more seamless blend of design elements, incorporate tasseled draperies on the walls and windows to tie the room together.
 It'll be even better if the room features chandeliers and paintings, adding another layer of sophistication to your space.

-Between the four types, transitional rugs are the most difficult to define.
+Of the four types, transitional rugs are the most difficult to define.
 But these rugs incorporate elements from traditional and contemporary styles.
 For instance, they may have a vintage color pattern but a more modern design.

 James Tufenkian is another big name in the rug and interior design industry.
 His rugs have a distinct personality and character making them perfect for modern spaces.

-enny Jones is an international and award-winning rug designer who tells a story using her rugs.
+Jenny Jones is an international and award-winning rug designer who tells a story using her rugs.
 Her main goal is to elicit an emotional response with her pieces.
 She treats the rug as her canvas while she acts as the painter.